cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14-3-(blobless).md

 This method will not work on A14 devices such as the iPhone 12.
 {:.notice--warning}

+If you used futurerestore to update after January 26th, 2021 then this method will likely not work for you.
+{: .notice--info}

 ## Required Reading

 While iOS firmware version 14.3 is unsigned, it's still possible to update to it from a lower firmware version.
 However, this method will **expire on April 26th, 2021**.